pchaganti/gx-sidekick/README.md

 <img alt="License" src="https://img.shields.io/github/license/johnbean393/Sidekick?label=License" height=22.5>
 </p>

 Chat with a local LLM that can respond with information from your files, folders and websites on your Mac without installing any other software.
 All conversations happen offline, and your data stays secure.
-Sidekick is a <strong>local first</strong> application –– with a built in inference engine for local models, while accomodating OpenAI compatible APIs for additional model options.
+Sidekick is a <strong>local first</strong> application –– with a built in inference engine for local models, while accommodating OpenAI compatible APIs for additional model options.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/Docs%20Images/demoScreenshot.png)